This homemade pistachio ice cream is so easy to make, and doesn’t even require an ice cream maker!

 How to Make It:

 Whip the cream.
-Next, using an electric mixer, you’ll whip up the cream until stiff peaks form.
+First, you’ll use an electric mixer to whip your heavy cream until stiff peaks form.

-Freeze.
-Pour into a freezer-safe container (I absolutely LOVE this insulated ice cream storage container–it’s the perfect size and shape for scooping and it’s ideal for bringing your ice cream to a summer BBQ or potluck).
+I absolutely LOVE this insulated ice cream storage container–it’s the perfect size and shape for scooping and it’s ideal for bringing your ice cream to a summer BBQ or potluck.

-Notes and Adaptations for Making No Churn Pistachio Ice Cream:
+Notes and Adaptations for Making this No Churn Ice Cream Recipe:

 - You can add green food coloring if you want a more pronounced green hue.